Year long courses:

 *Games possibly discussed will range between E-M rating*

-Intro to Gardening
+Gardening

-Laura Bates -- Grades: 7th-12th Fees: $15
+Laura Bates -- Grades: 7th-12th Fees: $30

 Learn the basics of organic gardening.
 We will be learning about types of gardens, how and when to plant, plant some seeds, learn how to create a bug friendly environment and protect your plants.
-We will grow some plants, create some bug habitats, planters, and gardencrafts and hatch mantises.
+We will grow some plants, create some bug habitats, planters, and garden crafts and hatch mantises.

-Perrenial and Annuals
+Perennial and Annuals

 -Plant Stakes